 ‘These flowers are so wonderful, they remind me of,’ there was a distinct pause in her flow of words.

 ‘Me,’ I said interjecting appealingly.
 Annie gave me one of her comical glace as we shared a laugh together.
 I’d obviously interrupted her thought process.

 As late afternoon crept in, we strolled along the beach admiring the ravishing landscape.
-A group of young girls of around their early teens attempted to make conversation with me, but my Thai language skill were not up to it.
+A group of young girls around their early teens attempted to make conversation with me, but my Thai language skill was not up to it.
 Annie ended up having to interpret for me.
 Our walk took us much further than I had originally envisaged, considering that we hadn’t had any lunch, but it was interesting to see the boats in a small harbour being preparing in going out to sea again, squid no doubt being on the menu for tomorrows breakfast.

 The sunset helped to silhouette the mountainous environs to the west, creating an ambience of kaleidoscopic, transformation to the evening sky, with exotic overtones.

 Dinner was taken later, at the same place as yesterday – the Chomtalay Restaurant, but today our appetite was yearning excitedly to savour the same mouth-watering succulent fish as yesterday.
 No doubt, the restaurant would demonstrate its art of gastronomy yet again.
 The fish just melted in one’s mouths, after being garnished with garlic and coriander.
-Red wine, would only assist in putting the finishing touches to what had been an interesting weekend.
+Red wine would only assist in putting the finishing touches on what had been an interesting weekend.

 ‘Have you enjoyed this cycling weekend?’
 I asked.

 ‘Yes, yesterday was tiring owing to all the travelling and I can’t sleep on a flat pillow.
 The cycling today has been enjoyable.
 Have you enjoyed it?